jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

   <img src="/assets/images/post8_angles_2.png" alt="Image" width="655" height="409">
 </div>

 We'll eventually want to find the angle between the sun's position vector and the vector normal to a solar panel on the ground, so we'll derive the (x, y, z) coordinates of the sun's position on a unit sphere from the angles.
 From triangle trigonometry, the z-coordinate is simply 1 times the sine of the elevation angle, $sin \phi$.
 Similarly, the length of the distance from the origin to the projection of the sun onto the xy plane is $cos \phi$.
 The x and y coordinates are then the projections of that point onto the x and y axis using the azimuth angle: the x-coordinate is $cos \phi\~sin \theta$ and the y-coordinate is $-cos \phi\~cos \theta$ (the negative sign comes from my chosen orientation of the positive y-axis as being south).
 Thus the position vector of the sun ends up as the unit vector $[cos \phi\~sin \theta,\~-cos \phi\~cos \theta,\~sin \phi\]$.

+But first,

 ### Single-Axis Tracking Panels